 - Your partner respects you and your individuality.

-- You are both open and honest.
+- You both feel safe being open and honest.

 - Your partner supports you and your choices even when they disagree with you.